An adventure from Prague to Dresden along the Elbe cycle route

 I realise I’m the hungriest I’ve ever been.
 I was too hungover in the morning to eat, and the river delay meant I’d forgotten to eat lunch.
 It was 3 pm, and I’d not eaten all day.

 I had no time to stop for lunch if I was to make it to Dresden before dark.
 Stopping off would mean I’d have to spend the night in my hammock.
 I don’t mind hammocks at all.
 In fact, I wrote about the best ones here.
 It’s just that a bed sounded much nicer at this stage.
 I decided to stock up on chocolate and eat on the go.

 Almost there: 100 miles (160 km)

-The map promised my journey was 100 miles but my hostel was nowhere to be seen.
-Light was fading faster than my enthusiasm.
-Feeling wobbly I wished for nothing more than to stop.
-Motivated by the thought of a restless sleep I continued.
+The map promised my journey was 100 miles, but my hostel was nowhere to be seen.
+The light was fading faster than my enthusiasm.
+Feeling wobbly, I wished for nothing more than to stop.
+Motivated by the thought of restless sleep, I continued.